mikeehun/markdown-cv/index.md

 `2018 Oct - 2020 Jan`
 **Founder**

-We were set up to create our own ecommerence platform with full typescript based nodejs and Express including a custom implementation of openid connect and OAuth 2 using mongodb in a microservice environment with docker on the backend.
+We were set up to create our own ecommerce platform with full typescript based nodejs and Express including a custom implementation of openid connect and OAuth 2 using mongodb in a microservice environment with docker on the backend.
 The frontend used Angular with SSR and Redux (Akita).
-The tesing stack consisted mocha and chai tests.
-Ultimatly the project got halted on the marketing phase.
+The testing stack consisted mocha and chai tests.
+Ultimately the project got halted on the marketing phase.

 ### ICON Plc